Xenogears / Xenosaga universe

 Xenosaga games are directly connected to each other story-wise; basically, it is one long story divided into three parts.
 The plot connection with Xenogears is less obvious, but many common themes and a few characters that bear strong resemblance to each other indicate that Xenosaga games are prequels to Xenogears.

-In all these games, characters are able to pilot giant robots (called "gears"), and use them in battles.
+In all these games, characters are able to pilot giant mechs (called "gears"), and use them in battles.
 The exact battle mechanics, with gears or otherwise, vary from game to game.

 Front cover for Xenosaga: Episode III - Also Sprach Zarathustra